Managing Risks from FX and Interest Rate Exposures

 Early Eagle Rate:

 This program covers various exposures of a company in foreign exchange and interest rates, and how these risks are managed using foreign exchange and interest rate products.
-There will be intensive discussion on various common transactions of companies which lead to exposures in foreign exchange and interest rates, on how a risk exposure is identified, measured, reported, and on how various FX and interest rate products are used and when appropriate to manage risks.
+There will be intensive discussion on various common transactions of companies including foreign currency borrowings and issuance of debt securities which lead to exposures in foreign exchange and interest rates, on how a risk exposure is identified, measured, reported, and on how various FX and interest rate products are used and when appropriate to manage risks.
 Illustration of risks will be discussed from the viewpoint of both the corporate side (which will require FX or interest rate products to manage their risks) and the banks side (that will provide such products to meet their clients' product needs.)

 Who should attend

-1. Finance and treasury officers of companies who wish to acquire a very good understanding of how exposures in foreign exchange and interest rates occur, monitored and controlled; and how to manage these risks using various products and techniques;
+1. Finance and treasury officers of companies who wish to acquire a very good understanding of how exposures in foreign exchange and interest rates occur (such as when borrowing in foreign currency or when issuing debt securities), monitored and controlled; and how to manage these risks using various products and techniques;

 2. Commercial banking, corporate banking and branch managers with client relationship responsibilities who wish to have a good understanding of the FX and interest rates risks their clients would have and of the FX and interest rate products that they can provide their clients to assist them in managing such risks, and being aware of the credit risk implications of each product; and